-'You helped us work through the challenges that faced us and ensured we were safe' Ski ills To pass, the following must be evidenced To gain a distinction Cl11 Evaluates strengths and weaknesses of own and other's practice and the criteria by which judgements are made.
+'You helped us work through the challenges that faced us and ensured we were safe'

+CI11 Evaluates strengths and weaknesses of own and other's practice and the criteria by which judgements are made.
 Prepared to question received opinion, prejudices and values sets operating.
+(S6)

-(S6) Cl12 Accesses and uses a range of knowledge from literature, research and policy sources for to inform own and other's professional practice and decision making.
-(S7) Cl13 Uses appropriate information from relevant legal structures including the law around safeguarding practice, information sharing and the rights of children to evaluate risk and make decisions.
+CI12 Accesses and uses a range of knowledge from literature, research and policy sources for to inform own and other's professional practice and decision making.
+(S7)

+CI13 Uses appropriate information from relevant legal structures including the law around safeguarding practice, information sharing and the rights of children to evaluate risk and make decisions.
 Actions taken clearly reflect the evaluation.
-(S8) Cl14 Generally, technically and professionally competent in leading and promoting health and safety, fulfilling the organisation's legal obligations and in delivering effective arrangements.
+(S8) CI14 Generally, technically and professionally competent in leading and promoting health and safety, fulfilling the organisation's legal obligations and in delivering effective arrangements.
 Can identify key areas of problems and choose appropriate methods for resolution.
+(S9)

-(S9) CI16 Confidently evaluates actions and situations identifying clearly articulated strengths and weaknesses of own and other's practice, questioning received opinion, prejudices and value sets operating.
-(S6) CI17 Manages own learning using a wide range of resources and critically engages with an extremely wide knowledge base of theories, concepts, policy sources and the latest research to enhance own and other's professional practice and decision making.
-(S7) CI18 Uses an extremely wide range of appropriate information from relevant legal structures including the law around safeguarding practice information sharing and the rights of children to evaluate risk and exercises autonomy and initiative when exploring options.
+ci16 Confidently evaluates actions and situations identifying clearly articulated strengths and weaknesses of own and other's practice, questioning received opinion, prejudices and value sets operating.
+(S6)

+CI17 Manages own learning using a wide range of resources and critically engages with an extremely wide knowledge base of theories, concepts, policy sources and the latest research to enhance own and other's professional practice and decision making.
+(S7)

+CI18 Uses an extremely wide range of appropriate information from relevant legal structures including the law around safeguarding practice information sharing and the rights of children to evaluate risk and exercises autonomy and initiative when exploring options.
 Makes clear decisions which has taken into account the alternatives.
+(S8)

-(S8) CI19 Technically and professionally competent in leading, delivering and promoting the health and safety obligations of the organisation and work shows evidence of rigour and/or creativity.
+competent in leading, delivering and promoting the health and safety obligations of the organisation and work shows evidence of rigour and/or creativity.
 Can identify key areas of problems confidently and choose appropriate methods for resolution with autonomy and effectiveness.
+(S9)

-(S9) Know To pass, the following must be evidenced CI15 Sound knowledge base of relevant legislation and guidance on safeguarding and health and safety issues, relating to the care and support of children, young people and families.
-Demonstrates good critical To gain a distinction CI20 Broad knowledge base of relevant legislation and guidance on safeguarding and health and safety issues relating to work with children, young people and safeguarding legislation and guidance and insight into the national and local shows the ability to evaluate the practices.
+CI15 Sound knowledge base of relevant legislation and guidance on safeguarding and health and safety issues, relating to the care and support of children, young people and families.
+Demonstrates good critical insight into the national and local safeguarding legislation and guidance and shows the ability to evaluate the approaches to safeguarding working practices.
 (K8, K9, K10)

-approaches to safeguarding working

-families.
-Well-developed critical evaluation

-assumptions and/or data which inform the

-of the legislation and guidance and the

-overall approach to safeguarding and

-health and safety.
+CI20 Broad knowledge base of relevant legislation and guidance on safeguarding and health and safety issues relating to work with children, young people and families.
+Well-developed critical evaluation of the legislation and guidance and the assumptions and/or data which inform the overall approach to safeguarding and health and safety.
 (K8, K9, K10)